jarridrb/jarridrb.github.io/_pages/about.md

 ======

 Hi, I'm Jarrid!
 I'm currently a PhD student at [Mila](https://mila.quebec) and the Université de Montréal where I'm supervised by
 [Yoshua Bengio](https://yoshuabengio.org).
-I am also a co-founder of [Dreamfold](https://www.dreamfold.ai/) where we try to improve protein design with structure based generative models.
 Before joining Mila, I completed my undergraduate studies at the University of Michigan where I was a member of [Barzan Mozafari](https://web.eecs.umich.edu/~mozafari/)'s lab.

 My research focuses on the application of machine learning to protein design.
 I am especially interested in the development of